 - Free National Park Entrance – Visit more than 100 national parks for free on August 25 & September 28.

 - Free Museum Admission – Bank of America card holders can get free general admission to 150 museums nationwide the first full weekend of each month.
-Check to see what museums are free near you on the 2012 participant roster.
+Check to see what museums are free near you.